Registrar’s Directive: Changes to Funeral and Visitation attendance

 What We're Doing:

 We are still operating as a business and encourage our families to reach out to us to make the necessary funeral arrangements.
-However, as to minimize direct contact with members of the public, our families and our staff, we are no longer booking or scheduling any visitations, funeral services or receptions at our facility.
+However, as to minimize direct contact with members of the public, our families and our staff, in following the provincial guidelines we are still scheduling Visitations and Funeral Services at our facility.
 The health and safety of our families, members of the public and our staff continues to be our top priorities.

 Our statement and policies regarding this situation may change day-to-day to ensure the heath and safety of our families and staff, as well as to comply with local and provincial governments and our governing board's directives.

 - We have modified our hours of operations to strictly by appointment only with 2 family members only.

 - We are strongly encouraging that the completion of funeral arrangements be made by electronic means.
 We have the ability to facilitate this.

 - Chapel services are resuming with the restriction that we can only accommodate families and friends to 30% of our chapel capacity.
 Service times are scheduled at certain time slots and are based on availability.

 - We will minimize any delay in casket burials.
 This means that we must continue with a casket burial as soon as possible in a timely manner.